Changes to format of application documentation due to COVID-19

 Complete the applicable form to document proof of clinical hours (minimum of 350 hours):

-- Applicants to become RAUDs: Summary of Clinical Practice Hours (Audiology Program) (PDF)
+- Applicants to become RAUDs: Summary of Clinical Practicum Hours (Audiology Program) (PDF)

-- Applicants to become RSLPs: Summary of Clinical Practice Hours (Speech-Language Pathology Program) (PDF)
+- Applicants to become RSLPs: Summary of Clinical Practicum Hours (Speech-Language Pathology Program) (PDF)

 Each form requires a signature from the Program Director where the clinical hours were completed.
 The College does not accept photocopies of this form and must receive the form with the Program Director’s original signature.